Inside: Strip Piecing Basics

 Now that you know strip piecing basics you can create tons of designs.
 There are so many projects available that use this method.

-Once you’ve mastered a few of these simple strip quilts, then you should be confident enough to move on to something more challenging.
-Like a Bargello Quilt.
+Once you’ve mastered a few of these simple strip quilt projects, you should be confident enough to move on to something more challenging…like a quilt!

 Strip piecing is so fast and efficient.
 And if you pay attention to the small details, your quilts will turn out perfectly every time.